yduf/yduf.github.io/_posts/2020-08-12-build-meson.md

 ## [Install !!](https://mesonbuild.com/Quick-guide.html#installation-using-package-manager)

+> Due to our frequent release cycle and development speed, distro packaged software may quickly become outdated.

 - [ModuleNotFoundError: No module named 'mesonbuild](https://github.com/mesonbuild/meson/issues/7258)

 To install with `sudo ninja install` you need to have meson & ninja available for _root_ user.